asmae-toumi/zone-entries/README.md

 - points dataset containing goal rates from Evolving-Hockey
 - RAPM dataset containing RAPM metrics from Evolving-Hockey

-*Please note proprietary tracking data from Stathletes is not included*
+*Please note that the proprietary tracking data from Stathletes is not included*

 ## Data